HuskerOnline - Final take: No excuses on this loss for Nebraska

 Rushing defense: B

 Take away the 41-yard run early, and Northwestern had just 107 yards rushing on 37 attempts (2.9 yards per carry).
-This too was probably a strong enough effort to win the game on Saturday.
-The Huskers caught a big break as well not seeing Northwestern's starting running back Isaiah Bowser, who was out with injury.
+This, too, was probably a strong enough effort to win the game on Saturday.
+The Huskers caught a big break as well by not seeing Northwestern's starting running back Isaiah Bowser, who was out with injury.
 He had been averaging 24 carries per game.

 Passing defense: A-